Construction Codebooks and Estimating Guides

 4. The general hierarchy is this: lightning protection (service), TVSS (service and feeders), surge arrester (feeder and branch circuits), point of use surge protection (provided by plug-in devices, UPS systems, line conditioners, and so on).

 5. When you use a TVSS device, you must connect it to each ungrounded conductor.
-The logic here is pretty obvious.
+The logic here is pretty obvious, but if you don't find it obvious just thinking about it then draw out the circuit.

 8. TVSS has strict wiring requirements, to deal with high frequency.
 Do not violate these and expect protection.

 9. Connecting your TVSS to a ground rod driven into the dirt is not sufficient.
 The electricity is always trying to get back to the source--that's why electricity works.
-You must use one of the four types of "ground sources" specified in Article 280.
-If you don't understand what these are--and most people do not--refer to Article 250.
+You must ground per the applicable requirements of Article 250 [285.28].

 10. TVSS is essentially useless without good grounding and bonding.